citizenfish/locaria/docs/internal_gateway/get_parameters.md

 An object key to delete from returned results.
 Used to minimise data transfer when only requiring summary details of a parameter.

+### send_acl

+Default: false
+Type: Boolean

+Return the parameter's acl in the _acl structure

 ## Returns

 A JSON structure with the object key parameters holind a set of parameter objects